-word phrase that gets thrown around.
-Many programs profess to be a quality program, but what determines if a program is a quality child care?
+word phrase that gets thrown around a lot.
+Many programs profess to be a quality program, but what determines if a program is a quality childcare?
 Let’s discuss what specific industry standards indicate a quality program.

 Most cooks will tell you that when learning a new recipe you need to follow the recipe as written the first time, then find opportunities to introduce your own preferences.
 You need the basic ingredients to build on before you add new things to it.
 Well, there is a recipe (if you will) for developing what is referred to as a quality program.

-If you have what is called a quality child care program, you probably know it.
+If you have what is called a quality childcare program, you probably know it.
 I say that because you have probably worked hard to get that designation.
-As providers, it is important to be aware of just what quality means so that if we aren’t quite there.
+As providers, it is important to be aware of just what quality means even if we aren’t quite there.
 That way we know what to strive for and what to do to get it there.

-Put yourself in a perspective parents position and as it relates to your child care business ask yourself the following questions:
+Put yourself in a prospective parents position and as it relates to your child care business ask yourself the following questions: